DanSnow/vimrc/Readme.md

 $ ./install.sh
 ```

-This will take amount time to install plugin.
-It will have some of error at first.
-Just ignore it.
+It will install all plugin at first start
-After finish you can start use your vim.

 # Key Mapping #